 I introduce a new empirical Bayes shrinkage method in the normal location model $Y_i \mid \theta_i, \sigma_i \sim N(\theta_i, \sigma_i^2)$.
 I do not assume $\theta_i$ is independent from $\sigma_i$.
 I find that my proposed method selects much higher mobility tracts on average than the standard empirical Bayes shrinkage procedure.

-Abstract Empirical Bayes shrinkage methods usually maintain a prior independence assumption: the unknown parameters of interest are independent from the known standard errors of the estimates.
+Abstract Empirical Bayes methods usually maintain a prior independence assumption: The unknown parameters of interest are independent from the known standard errors of the estimates.
 This assumption is often theoretically questionable and empirically rejected.
-For one, the sample sizes associated with each estimate may select on or may influence the underlying parameters of interest, thereby making standard errors predictive of the unknown parameters.
 This paper instead models the conditional distribution of the parameter given the standard errors as a flexibly parametrized family of distributions, leading to a family of methods that we call CLOSE.
-This paper establishes that (i) CLOSE is rate-optimal for squared error Bayes regret, (ii) squared error regret control is sufficient for an important class of economic decision problems, and (iii) CLOSE is worst-case robust when our location-scale assumption is misspecified.
-Empirically, using CLOSE leads to sizable gains for selecting high-mobility U.S. Census tracts targeting a variety of economic mobility measures.
+This paper establishes that (i) CLOSE is rate-optimal for squared error Bayes regret, (ii) squared error regret control is sufficient for an important class of economic decision problems, and (iii) CLOSE is worst-case robust when our assumption on the conditional distribution is misspecified.
+Empirically, using CLOSE leads to sizable gains for selecting high-mobility Census tracts.
 Census tracts selected by CLOSE are substantially more mobile on average than those selected by the standard shrinkage method.
-This additional improvement is often multiple times the improvement of the standard shrinkage method over selection without shrinkage.

 Publications